danielstocks/dotfiles/README.md

 ## Setup Git

-And then clone this repo
+Setup SSH keys, and then clone this repo

 ## Install binaries